HarryDevDude/bugScreen.io/readMe/readMe.txt

-**The scope of the project was much more than I I could complete.
+**The scope of the project was much more than I could complete.
 But I'm still going to work in and try to implement more towards finalization.
+Lots have changed, I have changed my mind on using HTML Canvas, it's a little bit too much for me to learn right now.